 If you’re looking to start an ecommerce business, you’ve probably heard of Shopify.
 With 800,000 active stores around the world, Shopify has become a household name in the ecommerce industry.
 But just because Shopify is a popular platform for building and launching an online store doesn’t mean it’s the only one out there.
 In fact, there are hundreds of different types of ecommerce solutions, each with their own specific feature set, pricing, and unique appeal.
 Therefore, whether you currently use Shopify or are exploring all of your options before starting your online store, it’s worth looking into Shopify alternatives.

-Before we get started, it’s worth noting that all of the 10 Shopify alternatives on our list are going to provide you with the basic functionality of any ecommerce software—meaning that they will give you the ability to start and manage your online store.
+We’ve included a few different types of Shopify alternatives, from all-in-one hosted solutions to open-source software and website builders.
+All of the 10 Shopify alternatives on our list are going to provide you with the basic functionality of any ecommerce software—meaning that they will give you the ability to start and manage your online store.
 However, each of these alternatives will have unique specifications and built-in capabilities, as well as pricing.

 BigCommerce is perhaps one of Shopify’s greatest and most direct competitors.
 Like Shopify, BigCommerce offers you the ability to create and customize your store, sell on a variety of channels, and control the whole of your ecommerce operations from one place.
-When compared to Shopify, some of the biggest benefits of BigCommerce are:

 Taking all of this into consideration, let’s discuss how the cost of BigCommerce compares to Shopify.
 Like Shopify, BigCommerce offers three standard plans.
 In fact, these plans are priced very similarly to Shopify’s—with the Standard plan priced at $29.95, the Plus plan at $79.95, and the Pro plan at $249.95.
-As we mentioned earlier, the cost of payment processing depends on the payment gateway you choose, however, regardless of your provider, you will not face any additional transaction fees from BigCommerce themselves.
+As we mentioned earlier, the cost of payment processing depends on the payment gateway you choose; however, regardless of your provider, you will not face any additional transaction fees from BigCommerce themselves.

-All of this being said, BigCommerce is a worthy alternative for any business owners considering Shopify.
+All of this being said, BigCommerce is a worthy alternative for any business owner considering Shopify.
 Since these two platforms are quite similar, determining if either is better for your business will depend on your individual needs.
 However, BigCommerce might be a more cost-effective solution if you want to be able to choose your payment processor, as well as if features like gift cards, reporting, and single-page checkout are of particular value to your business.

 Like BigCommerce, 3dcart’s ecommerce functionality, plan options, and pricing are incredibly similar to Shopify’s.
-However, there are a few significant ways in which 3dcart stands out as one of our top Shopify alternatives:
+However, there are a few significant ways in which 3dcart stands out as one of our top Shopify alternatives.